 5. Wiang Kum Kam

 To the south of most Chiang Mai hotels lies an ancient city called Wiang Kum Kam, dubbed the underground city.
 This area was once the capital city of Lanna Kingdom until their conquest of Chiang Mai.
-After falling into disuse, the city was destroyed when the Ping River flooded, washing away many structures and items, where they are lost forever to history.
+After falling into disuse, the city was destroyed when the Ping River over-flooded, washing away many structures and items, where they are lost forever to history.

 Address: ตำบล ช้างเผือก Mueang Chiang Mai District, Chang Wat Chiang Mai 50300